Mesothelioma Symptoms

 Metastasis is the spread of cancer cells to more distant tissues in the body.
 As the tumor metastasizes, symptoms typically become more severe.
 Chest pain, pleural effusion, shortness of breath, and other signs worsen.[8]
 The symptoms may also shift depending on where the cancer spreads.

-As pleural mesothelioma metastasizes, it may begin to spread to the lymph nodes, pericardium, peritoneum, diaphragm, chest wall, and the lungs.
+As pleural mesothelioma metastasizes, it may begin to spread to the lymph nodes, pericardium, peritoneum, diaphragm, chest wall, and lungs.
 Symptoms may progress to include abdominal symptoms, fatigue, and fever.

 Peritoneal mesothelioma may spread to the intestines, liver, spleen, stomach, and other abdominal organs causing more related symptoms with greater severity.